-For a free legal consultation with a intoxication manslaughter lawyer serving Houston, call 713-225-1900
+For a legal consultation with a intoxication manslaughter lawyer serving Houston, call 713-225-1900

-What is the Difference Between Intoxication Manslaughter and Vehicular Manslaughter?
+The Difference Between Intoxication Manslaughter and Vehicular Manslaughter

-- A person operates a vehicle in a public place.
+- Operating any motor vehicle while intoxicated in a public place.

-- The death was an accident or mistake.
+- The death of that person was an accident.

-- The reckless conduct causes the death of another.
+- This conduct causes the death of another.

 Criminally Negligent Homicide

-- The criminally negligent conduct causes the death of another.
+- This criminally negligent conduct causes the death of another.

 Intoxication Manslaughter Penalties

-Intoxication manslaughter is a serious offense and the penalties for conviction are severe.
-As a second-degree felony, an intoxication manslaughter sentence can include:
+The offense of intoxication manslaughter is serious, and the penalties for conviction are severe.
+As a second-degree felony, its sentence can include the following:

-- Prison sentence between 2 and 20 years
+- A prison sentence between two and 20 years

-- Fine up to $10,000 (not including lawyer and court fees and other DWI costs)
+- Fines up to $10,000 (not including an intoxication manslaughter lawyer and court fees, and other DWI costs)